The Library Book

 The Library Book Tour

-Maybe you can catch me talking about my my new book about libraries at a library near you.
+Maybe you can catch me talking about my my book about libraries at a library or bookstore near you.
+It comes out in paperback on October 1, 2019 and I’ll be hitting the road again.
+Please check my events page for the complete list of my appearances.

 Articles I’ve written